“Toronto works because neighbourhood parks, libraries, community centres and beautification projects enrich our lives and bring us together.”

-Gord currently sits on the Parks and Environment Committee, Subcommittee on Climate Change Mitigation and Adaptation, Tribunal Nominating Panel, Toronto Atmospheric Fund Board of Directors, Golden Horseshoe Food and Farming Alliance and Greater Toronto Area Agricultural Action committee.
+Gord has sat on the City’s Budget, Parks and Environment, Planning and Growth Management, Public Works and Infrastructure, Affordable Housing and Tenants Issues Committees as well as Subcommittee on Climate Change Mitigation and Adaptation, Tribunal Nominating Panel, Toronto Atmospheric Fund, Board of Health, Toronto Drug Strategy, Board of Governors for Exhibition Place, Golden Horseshoe Food and Farming Alliance and the Greater Toronto Area Agricultural Action Committee.